Trisomy 18 Treatment & Management

 • In a study of patients with trisomy 18 who had cardiac lesions, 82% of patients undergoing heart surgery were discharged home with alleviated cardiac symptoms; congenital heart defect–related death occurred in only one patient, suggesting that cardiac surgery is effective in preventing congenital heart defect–related death; and initial palliative surgery was associated with longer survival than intracardiac repair.[17]

-• Management of neonates with trisomy 18 is controversial, supposedly because of the prognosis and the lack of precise clinical information concerning efficacy of treatment.
+• Management of neonates with trisomy 18 is controversial because of poor prognosis and the lack of information about the efficacy of treatment.
+[34, 35]

-• Improved survival (survival rate at age 1 wk, 1 mo, and 1 y was 88%, 83%, and 25%, respectively; median survival time was 152.5 d) through neonatal intensive treatment such as cesarean delivery, resuscitation, respiratory support, and surgical procedures are helpful for clinicians to offer the best information on treatment options to families of patients with trisomy 18.
+• Improved survival (in one study, [34] survival rates at age 1 wk, 1 mo, and 1 y, respectively, were 88%, 83%, and 25%; median survival time, 152.5 d) through NICU treatment (eg, cesarean delivery, resuscitation, respiratory support, and surgical procedures) may help clinicians to offer informed treatment options to families of patients with trisomy 18.

 • Genetic counseling